rdwnsjjd/Clocker/README.md

 - data saver
 - data exporter

-if you use this app and feel maybe some new features is needed, please create an issue, I welcome any idea or suggestion!
+if you find this app useful and feel maybe some new features is needed, please create an issue, I welcome any idea or suggestion!

 also If you face any problem, unknown behavior or some other bugs, please open an issue or email me.